get-convex/geospatial/README.md

 });
 ```

+The legacy `queryNearest` helper now delegates to `nearest` and is deprecated.
+It only accepts a `maxDistance` numeric argument for backwards compatibility.
+New integrations should prefer `nearest`.

 This query will find all points that lie within the query rectangle, sort them
 in ascending `sortKey` order, and return at most 16 results.